TeamMacLean/ruth-effectors-prediction/reports/0003-get-results-BLAST.md

 $ makeblastdb -in blast_train.fasta -dbtype prot
 ```

--   Check the query to the source data base
+-   Check the query to the subject data base

 Next, we call BLAST to do the search.